ReniGG/GrigorovR/README.md

 - 🌱 I’m currently working through the basics of Python.
 - 📖 My goal is to build a solid foundation and try out some small projects as I go.
 - 💡 I’m interested in eventually building my skills in backend development and cloud engineering.
-- ⚡ Fun fact: I like reading fiction like The Petty Demon, The slynx, A Ghost At Noon, The Labyrinth, Disobedience, The Overcoat, Moscow 2042.
-I also enjoy hiking.
+- ⚡ Fun fact: I speak Russian.

 <!---
 GrigorovR/GrigorovR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.